Wildtype (company): Proof of concept

 In June 2019, the company held a tasting at a restaurant in Portland, Oregon, where guests were served an array of dishes made with Wildtype's first cultivated salmon prototype.
 At the time, it took them 3.5 weeks to create the pound of salmon that was consumed at the tasting; the cost of producing just the spicy salmon roll was about 200 U.S. dollars.
 The company is working to bring down production costs to be competitive with conventional wild and farmed salmon.

 Pilot plant

 On June 24, 2021, Wildtype's pilot plant opened in San Francisco.
 At the time the startup had raised $16 million in funding.
 As of October 2021, it was capable of producing 50,000 pounds (22,680 kilograms) of salmon per year, which it claimed was scalable to 200,000 pounds (90,718 kilograms) a year.

-Funding
+Regulatory approval and market entry

-Wildtype has raised more than $125M in equity funding since its founding in October 2016.
+On May 28, 2025, Wildtype obtained regulatory approval from the Food and Drug Administration (FDA) to sell its cultivated coho salmon (Oncorhynchus kisutch) product on the U.S. market.
+With that, Wildtype became the first start-up to be permitted to sell cultivated seafood in the United States, and a few days later, it was on the menu at the Kann restaurant of Gregory Gourdet in Portland, Oregon.